 Juicy BBQ pulled pork served with home-made, creamy coleslaw on fresh, toasted rolls.
 The ultimate fuss-free recipe to serve to a crowd.

 Pork shoulder, slowly cooked until fall-apart-tender then pulled and drenched in a sweet, tangy BBQ sauce has got to be one of life’s most delicious pleasures.
-Pulled pork is the recipe I turn to time and time again when feeding a crowd.
+I like making my own barbecue sauce but feel free to use your favorite store-bought sauce (Sweet Baby Ray is a firm favorite).
+This pulled pork recipe is the recipe I turn to time and time again when feeding a crowd.
 Not only is it relatively cost effective but it’s the kind of recipe that can be fully made a day ahead and just re-heated before serving.
 Now add creamy coleslaw and toasted fresh bread buns and you have the kind of dish people will be drooling over.

 - Olive oil.

 - Smoked paprika.
 For extra smokey flavor liquid smoke can be used.

 - Onion powder.